ram6ler/trotter/README.md

 ### Example: basic use

-The `trotter` package has been uploaded to CRAN, so you can install it using:
+The `trotter` package has been uploaded to CRAN, so we can install it using:

 ```r
 install.packages("trotter")